E-2 Visa Lawyers

 How can an attorney help in this process?

 E-2 visa applications are difficult to compile and can be extremely time intensive.
 Proving “substantial investment” is also difficult when the amount of investment is lower than the benchmark amount.
 In such cases, a strong argument must be made that such investment is substantial in the particular business environment.
-Knowledge of what the immigration service or department of state wants to receive from the petitioner is vital to success.
+Knowledge of what the immigration service or department of state wants to receive from the petitioner is vital to success, which is where our immigration law firm can help.

 To discuss if this is the right visa for you and if you can qualify under this category, please feel free to contact one of our business immigration law attorneys by email or call us at 324-416-8043.